Egan Junior High School: Education

 Greatschools awarded Egan a 9/10 in 2018.

 Egan is one of the few schools in the Bay Area that offers two Spanish classes: the regular Spanish 1A class and a Spanish Conversation class.
 Like all schools in the Los Altos School District, Egan has a musical program.
-Their band, orchestra, and chorus visit Disneyland every year to perform at a concert (Magic Music Days).
+Their band, orchestra, and chorus visit Disneyland every year to take part in a music workshop at the Imagination Campus.

-Egan is well funded with a variety of electives, including Technology, Music, Languages, and Miscellaneous Items, such as Art, Yearbook, Financial Wisdom, and Leadership.
+Egan is well funded with a variety of electives, including Technology, including Robotics and Drones, Coding, Digital Art and Media, Orchestra, Languages, and Miscellaneous Items, such as Art, Yearbook, and Leadership.
 It also offers a variety of classes that allow students to learn teaching, secretary skills, and librarian skills.
 Besides, it has many well-funded main courses, Algebra, Science, History, English, and Physical Education.
 Los Altos's wealthy environment helps Egan's education funding.

-Egan has sports programs for boys and girls in soccer, basketball, tennis, track and field, cross-country, volleyball, wrestling, football, and others.
-Egan students also compete in the national MathCounts and AMC8 Math competitions.
-Egan students also compete in the national Science Olympiade competition.
+Egan has sports programs for boys and girls in soccer, basketball, tennis, track and field, cross-country, volleyball, football, and others.
+Egan students also compete in the national MathCounts, AMC8 Math, and national Science Olympiad competition.

 Students are given awards for a variety of achievements; the most notable of these awards is the "Block E", which is earned through sports, after-school activities, and service to the school.

 Miscellaneous

-Bullis Charter School (BCS) also has its campus on the east side of Egan's grounds bordering San Antonio Road.
+Bullis Charter School (BCS) also has its north campus on the east side of Egan's grounds bordering San Antonio Road.
 The Los Altos School District (LASD) offered to let BCS use this space (known at the time as the Egan camp school) from 1 May 2004.
 The charter school has been located here ever since.
+They are able to gain access to some of the facilities such as the main gym and track per request but are otherwise unpermitted to use those facilities.